sara-kamel/little-lemon-react/README.md

 # little-lemon-react

-Little Lemon is a webpage for a restaurant by react.
+Little Lemon is a website for a restaurant by react.